Board of trustees

 Michael Stuart

-Previously, Michael was a HR Professional with over 8 years experience working for a major retailer delivering on HR Policy and Procedures, coaching staff, and recruitment of new talent, whilst leading HR change.
+Previously, Michael worked within HR for a major retailer, delivering HR Policy and Procedures, coaching staff, and recruitment of new talent, whilst advocating HR change.
+Michael also held the role of Charity lead with experience of corporate fundraising, supporting several charity partners across Manchester.

-With a wealth of business change and a strong knowledge of HR Policy and Procedures, Michael is eager to support The Mens Room with his knowledge and experience.
-Michael also brings experience of corporate fundraising from his retail HR experience, supporting a number of charity partners across Manchester.
-Michael is committed to making a positive difference in the community, working as part of a team to deliver the goals of the Charity.
+With a wealth of business change and a strong knowledge of HR Policy and Procedures, Michael is eager to support Our Room.
+Michael is committed to making a positive difference in the community, working as part of a team to deliver the mission and vision of Our Room.

 Imogen Blood